frederic-perez/AmE-dictionary/dictionary.md

 __sterling silver__ Silver of 92 1/2 per cent purity. _A sterling silver ship's lantern, symbolizing a beacon of hope._
 __sterling__ _A sterling example._
 __stick > turnaround stick._
+__stickball__ Stickball is a street game related to baseball, usually formed as a pick-up game played in large cities in the Northeastern United States, especially New York City and Philadelphia.
+The equipment consists of a broom handle and a rubber ball, typically a spaldeen, pensy pinky, high bouncer or tennis ball.
 __sticker shock__
 __stickler__ :two: :shit:
 __stiffle__ (stifles, stifling) :three: _v_ Suffocate. _It stifles productive enterprise._ _Stifling heat._